AxonFramework/AxonFramework/axon-5/api-changes.md

 ### Payload Type and Qualified Name

+TODO - check if the below section is clear about the uncertainty of the further existence of payloadType (or perhaps contentType).

 The `Message` API has seen roughly two major changes, being:

 1. Deprecation and subsequent removal of the `Message#getPayloadType()` operation.